+Developing alternative water sources, restoring the environment, and building flood protection infrastructure does not come cheaply.
 The District's ability to fund these projects and many others is due to our fiscal stewardship of taxpayer dollars.
-The District continually looks for means of reducing costs, improving effectiveness, and maximizing taxpayer investment of our mission.
+The District continually looks for means of reducing costs, improving effectiveness, and maximizing taxpayer investment in our mission.
 We continue to utilize developing technology to obtain and deliver better value to our residents by increasing efficiencies in all areas.
+Our ultimate stakeholders are the taxpayers.
+They deserve to know their taxes are used wisely to maximize the public benefit.